Skip to content

 What Is the AppHandoff MCP Server?

-The AppHandoff MCP server gives AI coding agents a live, structured view of your app's backend, contracts, and work in flight — so they coordinate instead of guess.
+The AppHandoff MCP server gives AI coding agents a live, structured view of your backend, contracts, and work in flight — so they coordinate, not guess.

 MCPEngineering